Book Now

 The helicopter will take off from Kathmandu and fly towards the majestic Himalayas towards Lukla, passing over stunning landscapes and traditional Sherpa villages along the way from Lukla to Kalapatthar.
 The exact route may vary depending on weather conditions and helicopter availability.

-Finally, the helicopter will land at the domestic airport in Kathmandu, and you will be transferred back to your hotel by trekking planner representatives, marking the end of the One Day Everest Base Camp Helicopter Tour with landing.
+Finally, the helicopter will land at the domestic airport in Kathmandu, and you will be transferred back to your hotel by trekking planner representatives, marking the end of the One-Day Everest Base Camp Helicopter Tour with a landing.

-Mountains Seen during Everest Base Camp Helicopter Tour
+Mountains Seen during the Everest Base Camp Helicopter Tour

 While the exact mountains you see may vary depending on the route and weather conditions, here are some of the notable peaks you can expect to encounter during the Everest Base Camp helicopter tour with landings.